 Another popular strategy is to team up with other artists in your niche to cross-promote your content on each other's channels.
 This is an easy way to find new “qualified” audiences for your content, as piggy-backing on another artist’s community can potentially help you gain their fanbase as your own.
 Take advantage of TikTok’s “duet” feature, which lets you create content with other users on the platform.
 Co-create, be persistent, engage with your followers, and create a two-way dialogue with your community.

-Ready to unleash your music?
-Distribute your music for free with Amuse.
+Ready to get your music to TikTok?
+Distribute your music with Amuse.

 © Amuseio AB.
 2021.
 All Rights Reserved.